A Survey: Spatiotemporal Consistency in Video Generation: Conclusions

 \section{Conclusions}

 Spatial and temporal consistency is one of the key challenges in the video generation process.
 In this survey, we provide a comprehensive summary of recent video generation techniques from the perspective of spatiotemporal consistency and analyzes their contributions to maintaining this consistency.
-We conclude them in the following: 1) efficient spatiotemporal information representation is beneficial for complex video generation tasks; 2) the design of the video generation pipeline needs to balance both spatial consistency and temporal consistency; 3) video generation is gradually evolving toward more complex and refined directions, which will emerge both new opportunities and challenges.
+We conclude them in the following: 1) efficient spatiotemporal feature representation is beneficial for complex video generation tasks; 2) The design of video generation framework and training strategy needs to take into account both spatial consistency and temporal consistency; 3) video generation is gradually evolving toward more complex and refined directions, which will emerge both new opportunities and challenges.
 We hope that our work will make a meaningful contribution to the future of video generation.